meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 The standard defines six APIs.
 Each consists of an on-ledger Daml API and optionally an off-ledger HTTP API.
 The six APIs and their purpose are:

-- token metadata API: serve symbol name, total supply, URL for registry-specific UI, other metadata
+- *token metadata API*: serve symbol name, total supply, URL for registry-specific UI, other metadata
-- holdings API: populate portfolio view
+- *holdings API*: populate portfolio view
-- transfer instruction API: initiate and monitor FOP transfers
+- *transfer instruction API*: initiate and monitor FOP transfers
-- allocation API: allocate assets to execute DVP transfers
+- *allocation API*: allocate assets to execute DVP transfers
-- allocation request API: uniform way for apps to request allocations
+- *allocation request API*: uniform way for apps to request allocations
-- allocation instruction API: uniform way for wallets to create allocations
+- *allocation instruction API*: uniform way for wallets to create allocations

 A draft PR with all Daml and OpenAPI definitions for all six APIs is linked below in the [Reference implementation](#reference-implementation) section.
 Daml